LoveDaisy/ice_halo_sim/cpp/README.md

   All your models should be put in a folder named `models` and this folder must put at the same place where configuration file locates.
 Otherwise my program cannot find them.

-* `axis` and `roll`:
-These two fields defines the orientation of crystals. `axis` defines the c-axis orientation, and `roll` defines the rotation around c-axis (also regarded as z-axis in above figures and my program).

-  These fields all has three attributes, `mean`, `std`, `type`.
-  `type` defines the random distribution type, either `Gauss`, for Gaussian distribution, or `Uniform`, for uniform distribution. *NOTE:* if `type` of `axis` is set to `Uniform`, then `mean` and `std` will be ignored and the axis will uniformly distributed on sphere.
-(This could be changed in the future)
-  `mean` defines
-the mean of the random distribution.
-For `axis`, it means the zenith angle.
-  `std` defines the deviation of the distribution.
-For Gaussian distribution, it is the standard deviation, and for uniform distribution, it defines the value range.

-  All angles are in degrees.

-* `population`:
-It defines how many crystals used in a simulation.
-Note that it is not the actual number, just for a ratio.
-So if one crystal set to 2.0 and the other set to 3.0, it is equivalent to set one to 20 and the other to 30.

 ## TODO list